aksh98/MyProjects/README.md

 ## Audio Super-Resolution
 Used 5 Machine Learning models (GANs, Hidden Markov Model, AutoEncoder, Convolutional Neural Network and Long Short-Term Memory Network) to generate a high resolution signal from a low resolution audio with a smaller sampling rate. [[Github Link]](https://github.com/aksh98/Audio_super_Resolution)

+## Augmented Reality Helmets for kids
+Made interactive helmets to make kids' journeys interesting and informational.
+A step to reduce accident deaths due to absence of helmets in pillion riders [[Github Link]](https://github.com/aksh98/ARHelmetForKids)

 ## 2D to 3D
 A system that creates a 3D scene using objects synthesized from paper drawings and sketches.[[Github Link]](https://github.com/aksh98/2D-to-3D)